Death Star

-The Death Star is a fictional space station and superweapon featured in the Star Wars space-opera franchise.
+The Death Star is a fictional massive space station and superweapon featured in the Star Wars space-opera franchise.
 Constructed by the autocratic Galactic Empire, the Death Star is capable of obliterating entire planets, and serves to enforce the Empire's reign of terror.
+It appears as a hundreds of kilometers wide mobile space station that has the shape of a spherical moon or planetoid.

 Appearing in the original film Star Wars (1977), the Death Star serves as the central plot point and setting for the film, and is destroyed in an assault by the Rebel Alliance during the climax of the film, with the prequel film Rogue One (2016) and the television series Andor (2022–2025) exploring its construction.
 A larger second Death Star is being built in the events of the film Return of the Jedi (1983), featuring substantially improved capabilities compared to its predecessor, before it is destroyed by the Rebel Alliance while under construction.

 Since its first appearance, the Death Star has become a cultural icon and a widely recognized element of the Star Wars franchise.
 It inspired numerous similar superweapons in fiction as well as in other Star Wars works.
 The film The Force Awakens (2015) introduces Starkiller Base, a planet (Ilum) converted by the First Order into a Death Star-like superweapon.
 While more powerful and technologically advanced than both Death Stars, it is also destroyed by the Resistance.
 The film The Rise of Skywalker (2019) introduces the Final Order, a massive fleet of Xyston-class Star Destroyers built by the Sith Eternal, individual warships each carrying "planet-killing" weapons; the film also features the remains of the second Death Star, on the ocean moon of Kef Bir.